-A fast track product, priority review, or other designation by the FDA for our product candidates may not lead to faster development or regulatory review or approval process, and it does not increase the likelihood that our product candidates will receive marketing approval.
+A breakthrough therapy, fast track product, priority review, or other designation by the FDA for our product candidates may not lead to faster development or regulatory review or approval process, and it does not increase the likelihood that our product candidates will receive marketing approval.

-We have received a fast track product designation for vonapanitase for improving vascular access and decreasing the need for surgery in patients with chronic kidney disease, or CKD, who are on hemodialysis or being prepared for hemodialysis.
-As applicable, we may seek fast track, priority review, or other designations for other uses of vonapanitase.
-A fast track product designation is designed to facilitate the clinical development and expedite the review of drugs and biologics intended to treat a serious condition which demonstrate the potential to address an unmet medical need.
+We have received a breakthrough therapy and fast track product designation for vonapanitase for improving vascular access and decreasing the need for surgery in patients with CKD who are on hemodialysis or being prepared for hemodialysis.
+As applicable, we may seek breakthrough therapy, fast track, priority review, or other designations for other uses of vonapanitase.
+Breakthrough therapy and fast track product designations are designed to facilitate the clinical development and expedite the review of drugs and biologics intended to treat a serious or life-threatening condition which demonstrate the potential to address an unmet medical need.
 Priority review designation is intended to speed the FDA marketing application review timeframe for drugs and biologics that treat a serious condition and, if approved, would provide a significant improvement in safety or effectiveness.
-For drugs and biologics that have been designated as fast track products, interaction and communication between the FDA and the sponsor of the trial can help to identify the most efficient path for clinical development.
-Sponsors of drugs and biologics designated as fast track products therapies may also be able to submit marketing applications on a rolling basis, meaning that the FDA may review portions of a marketing application before the sponsor submits the complete application to the FDA, as long as the sponsor pays the user fee upon submission of the first portion of the marketing application.
-For products that receive a priority review designation, the FDA's marketing application review goal is shortened to six months, as opposed to ten months under standard review.
-This review goal is based on the date the FDA accepts the marketing application for review, which typically adds two months to the timeline for review and decision from the date of submission.
+For drugs and biologics that have been designated as breakthrough therapy or fast track products, interaction and communication between the FDA and the sponsor of the trial can help to identify the most efficient path for clinical development.
+Sponsors of drugs and biologics designated as breakthrough therapies or fast track products may also be able to submit marketing applications on a rolling basis, meaning that the FDA may review portions of a marketing application before the sponsor submits the complete application to the FDA, as long as the sponsor pays the user fee upon submission of the first portion of the marketing application.
+For products that receive a priority review designation, the FDA's marketing application review (i.e., filing), which typically occurs two months after the date of submission.

-Designation as a fast track product, priority review product, or under another program is within the discretion of the FDA.
-Accordingly, even if we believe one of our product candidates meets the criteria for designation as a fast track product, priority review product, or other designation, the FDA may disagree and instead determine not to make such designation.
-In any event, the receipt of either designation for a product candidate may not result in a faster development process, review or approval compared to drugs and biologics considered for approval under conventional FDA procedures and does not assure ultimate marketing approval by the FDA.
-In addition, the FDA may later decide that the products no longer meet the conditions for qualification as a fast track product or under another designation program or decide that the time period for FDA review or approval will not be shortened.
+Designation as a breakthrough therapy, fast track product, priority review product, or under another program is within the discretion of the FDA.
+Accordingly, even if we believe one of our product candidates meets the criteria for designation as a breakthrough therapy, fast track product, priority review product, or other designation, the FDA may disagree and instead determine not to make such designation.
+In any event, the receipt of any such designation for a product candidate may not result in a faster development process, review or approval compared to drugs and biologics considered for approval under conventional FDA procedures and does not assure ultimate marketing approval by the FDA.
+In addition, the FDA may later decide that the products no longer meet the conditions for qualification as a breakthrough therapy, fast track product or under another designation program or decide that the time period for FDA review or approval will not be shortened.